 - turnover

 reflecting the

 share of revenue

 from green

 activities of

 investee

 companies

-- expenditure

-(CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy.
+- capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy.

 - operational

 expenditure

 (OpEx) reflecting

 green operational

 activities of

 investee

 companies.

-To what minimum extent are sustainable investments with an environmental objective aligned with the EU Taxonomy?
+• 0 what minimum extent are sustainable investments with an nv what minimum extent are sustainable investments winvironmental objective aligned with the EU Taxonomy?